yoyongxuan/tp/docs/UserGuide.md

 CadetHQ data are saved automatically as a JSON file `[JAR file location]/data/cadethq.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, cadethq.json will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, cadethq.json will discard all data and start with a placeholder data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>
 Furthermore, certain edits can cause the cadethq.json to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </div>